'I Help You Look & Feel Better'

 18 May 2021

-Step into any gym or weight room and chances are you will be greeted with the sight of fitness enthusiasts trussed up like a chicken with a hernia.
-Red faced and panting they will grunt and heave their way through set after gruelling set of reps more often than not with less than perfect technique, veins (and lumbar disks) bulging as they chase the 'gainz'.
+Step into any gym or weight room and chances are you will be greeted with the sight of fitness enthusiasts decked out in belts, straps, and wraps, pushing through tough reps.
+Red faced and panting they will grunt and heave their way through set after gruelling set, veins (and lumbar disks) bulging as they chase the 'gainz'.

 Someone once told me that fitness enthusiasts could be classified in one of two ways; the first group where interested in numbers.
-Miles ran, weight lifted, size of bicep, calories consumed, whatever the metric it usually boiled down to some sort of dick measuring contest.
+Miles ran, weight lifted, size of bicep, calories consumed.
 The second group where more interested in the health benefits of exercise.
 To them it wasn't about performance or PB's it was more about feeling good, moving well, longevity, enjoyment and quality of life.
-As you can probably infer from this statement the first group most likely would be (mostly) male, young and ego driven and the second group older with a few more life experiences or injured as a result of behaving like the first group.

 Above is a picture of my wife jumping a horse.
 Notice that she is doing this without a saddle or a bridle.
 Now imagine how much core strength, balance, coordination and power it requires to do something like that.
-She doesn't work out at the gym, she does enjoy Yoga, what she does do on a daily basis is lift and carry hay and feed across uneven ground and pushes heavy wheelbarrows across muddy fields.
-Like me she's not as young as she used to be but she is still an absolute bad ass, and all done without the aid of any belts, braces, straps or wraps.
-Unlike her I do enjoy working out at the gym and in my younger years would often wear a belt.
-I've herniated more disks than I care to remember as a result and so, like most coaches and therapists who learn through getting injured I've learned the hard way that true, useable real world strengh requires you to be honest.
-Hiding behind a belt isn't going to help you in the long run.
+She doesn't work out at the gym, what she does do on a daily basis is lift and carry hay and feed across uneven ground and pushes heavy wheelbarrows across muddy fields.

 This then begs the question "what do you need to be strong for?"
 How much use is that strength and those big pumped up muscles if the only way you can express that strength is by putting on a weightlifting belt or wrapping your knees?
 And this is the problem, over reliance on machines and lifting aides creates false strength.
 Because you've not taken the time to develop your core strength or train whole body movements you move like a collection of separate body parts, the deficits amplified and all it takes is one tiny thing and BOOM!
 Hello injury.